Skip to content

 It’s not just the patient

-Parents and carers may be looking after a child with additional complex health needs.
+Parents and carers may look after a child with additional complex health needs.
 They may have other children or family members to care for.
-Have you ever stopped to think about the strain this may put them under?
-For the children with complex needs that I care for I often wonder this.
+Have you ever thought about the strain this may put them under?
+For the children with complex needs that I care for, I often wonder about this.
 But what good is a thought if I do nothing about it?

-We all understand the time pressures in the emergency department, but how long does it take to ask a caregiver about their concerns and their wellbeing?
-Starting that conversation in the ED can have significant positive impacts on the caregiver’s wellbeing and the overall care of the child.
+We all understand the time pressures in the emergency department, but how long does it take to ask a caregiver about their concerns and well-being?
+Starting that conversation in the ED can significantly impact the caregiver’s well-being and the child’s overall care.

 His name is Bobby – a 6-year-old boy child with epilepsy and a severe neurological disability.
 Bobby presents regularly with increasing seizures when unwell.
 His caregiver reports multiple short seizures at home, causing distress and lack of sleep.

-They have not had time to call their specialist epilepsy nurse and appear very worried.
-The seizures have stopped prior to arrival and do not require additional medications.
+They have not had time to call their specialist epilepsy nurse and appear worried.
+The seizures have stopped before arrival and do not require additional medications.

 So, why does epilepsy have such an impact on the psychological well-being of caregivers?